dan-schel/css-template/documentation.md

 </button>
 ```

-For a subtle button effect this is invisible until hovered/focussed, the
+For a subtle button effect that is invisible until hovered/focussed, the
 `btn-hover` mixin is available.
 This button styling does **_not_** require
 `--content-clr` support.

+For a more emphasized button, use the `btn-filled` mixin.
+By default, the button
+will use `--col-accent` for the background and `--col-on-accent` for the
+content.
+To change the background color, you can override the `--col-accent` for
+that element.

 ## 8. Generic content templates